ch728/cucurbit-usda/manuscript.md

 Genomic selection (GS) was proposed over twenty years ago [@doi:10.1093/genetics/157.4.1819], and has since become a standard breeding technique.
-Yet, to our knowledge, GS is not used to any appreciable degree by any of the public-sector breeding programs working with cucurbits.
+Yet, to our knowledge, GS is not used to any appreciable degree by applied breeding programs working with cucurbits.
 Studies specifically looking at GS in squash have demonstrated, as with every other crop, that GS is a viable breeding method; although the specific implementation may vary for each program and must take into account the nature of the trait being predicted [@doi:doi.org/10.1534/g3.120.401215;
 @doi:doi.org/10.3390/agronomy10060847; @doi:10.3835/plantgenome2018.10.0082].
 Since
-cucurbit crops are more seed-limited than space-limited, a predict-part-test-part or sparse testing strategy is an obvious starting point [@doi: 10.3389/fpls.2021.658978].
+cucurbit crops are more seed-limited than space-limited, a predict-part-test-part or sparse testing strategy is potentially an even more efficient strategy in cucurbits than it has been shown to be in grain crops [@doi: 10.3389/fpls.2021.658978].
 Selective phenotyping of resource-intensive quality traits based on marker data to enable prediction is also low-hanging fruit.
 Our work lowers the barrier to entry for GS in squash, as it provides a set of markers that can be filtered idependently by interested breeding programs, rapidly convered into an amplicon-based assay, and tested in target germplasm.
 This set